localstack/localstack/doc/feature_coverage.md

 ## API Persistence Coverage (Pro)

-The list below summarizes the APIs for which persistence has been implemented and tested in the Pro version (list may not be exhaustive/complete).
+The list below summarizes the APIs for which persistence has been implemented and (ideally) tested in the Pro version (list may not be exhaustive/complete).
 More details following soon.

 - Amplify
 - Athena